 The canal was widened and deepened under a project completed in 2016.
-The Panama Canal Authority will double the number of daily slots for LNG carriers to four a day, perhaps by the end of the year, if necessary, to accommodate the increased demand, top administrator Ricaurte Vasquez told Nikkei in Tokyo.
+Since then, the Panama Canal Authority has transited up to four LNG carriers in one day, and if necessary it will increase the number of daily transit slots to accommodate strong demand, top administrator Ricaurte Vasquez told Nikkei in Tokyo.

 Most American LNG hubs are located on the east coast and along the Gulf of Mexico, meaning the Panama Canal is the shortest and cheapest route for shipments to Asia even with tolls.
 It takes roughly 32 days to reach Japan from the Gulf of Mexico through the canal, compared with 40 days along the Cape of Good Hope in South Africa.

 A total of 399 LNG carriers passed through the canal for the year ended September, compared to just 163 two years before, according to the canal authority.
 Though some slots remain unclaimed, it expects shipments to Asia to increase further.

 Overall, the canal currently grants eight transit slots a day for large vessels, but it has the capacity for more thanks to the expansion.
 The new LNG slots will not eat into the passage of other types of vessels, Vasquez said.

 Demand for LNG for electric power generation is growing in emerging economies as well since it does not emit as much greenhouse gases as other fossil fuels and can be sourced from a wider range of countries than crude oil.